sadab-halim/AWS-Certified-Cloud-Practitioner/README.md

 # AWS Well-Architected Tool
+- Free tool to **review your architectures** against the *6 pillars* Well-Architected Framework and **adopt architectural best practices**
+- How does it work?
+    - Select your workload and answer questions
+    - Review your answers against the 6 pillars
+    - Obtain advice: get videos and documentations, generate a report, see the results in a dashboard

 -------------------------------------------------------

 # AWS Application Discovery Service
-- AWS Application Discovery Service helps systems integrators quickly and reliably plan application migration projects by automatically identifying applications running in on-premises data centers, their associated dependencies, and their performance profile.
+- AWS Application Discovery Service *helps systems integrators quickly* and reliably *plan application migration projects* by *automatically identifying applications running in on-premises data centers*, their associated dependencies, and their performance profile.

 - Server utilization data and dependency mapping are important for migrations